Bangkok Arrival Guide and Travel Tips

 • Reliable and cashless.
 Costs 400-600 Baht, plus an optional toll fee of 25-70 Baht.

-• Use airport Wi-Fi to book your ride.
+• Use airport Wi-Fi or your e-sim to book your ride.

-• NEW go to Gate 4 for the new Grab service center for pick up!
+• Go to Exit Gate 4 and find the Grab service center for the pick-up spot

 • Best if you’re staying near public transport and traveling light.